The Essential Style Audit for Men: Time to Stop Wasting Your Closet

 • Fit: Shoulders, sleeves, waist — tailoring fixes almost everything.

-4. Build Your “Go-To” Outfits
+4. Build “Go-To” Outfits

 • A clean, work-ready formula